 - open the PressReader app and select 'Sign in' from the main menu

 - select the 'library and group' icon, enter 'Bracknell' as your library service and enter your full library card number (if you already have an account with PressReader then you will need to log out before signing in with your library card)

-- a pop up box and a green coffee cup will confirm you now have access to the site for 30 days to read newspapers online or download to read offline, after which time you will be prompted to sign in again using your library card number
+You can now read newspapers online or download to read offline for 30 days on your device.
+After 30 days you will be prompted to sign in again using your library card number.

 At the end of the 30 days, simply sign in again with your library card number to reactivate your free access for a further 30 days.
 Reactivate as many times as you wish.

 You can also use the library wifi to access the PressReader app without logging in with your library card number.
 Log your device into BFLibFree wifi, open the app and you will have automatic free access for 3 days to download titles to your device or stream content online when you have an internet connection, even after you leave the library hotspot.

 PressReader on your computer